balena-io/etcher/docs/CONTRIBUTING.md

 Use the following steps to ensure everything goes flawlessly:

-- Delete your `node_modules/` to ensure you don't have extraneous dependencies you might have brought during development, or you are running older dependencies because you come from another branch or reference.
+- Run `make electron-develop` to ensure you don't have extraneous dependencies you might have brought during development, or you are running older dependencies because you come from another branch or reference.